z-aki/z-aki.github.io/docs/vuln/posts/nia.md

   updated: 2025-09-12
 ---

-An "alleged" vulnerability in the [New India Assurance](https://www.newindia.co.in/portal/login/customer) website allowed downloading sensitive personal information of policyholder simply by the policy number.
+An alleged vulnerability in the [New India Assurance](https://www.newindia.co.in/portal/login/customer) website allowed downloading sensitive personal information of policyholder simply by the policy number.

-Summary of the "alleged" vulnerabilities:
+Summary of the alleged vulnerabilities:

 | Sr | API  | Date reported | Date fixed | Days taken | CERT-in reference number |
 |----|------|---------------|------------|------------|--------------------------|
 | 1  | [getPolicyDetails](#1-getpolicydetails)  | 31 October 2024 | before 18 November 2024 | Less than 18 | not assigned due to non-reproducibility (due to delay in reporting it to CERT after reporting it to NIA) |

-Root cause in [OWASP](https://cheatsheetseries.owasp.org/index.html) terms:
+Alleged root cause in [OWASP](https://cheatsheetseries.owasp.org/index.html) terms:

 - A01 2021 Broken Access Control: CWE-35 Path Traversal, CWE-284 Improper Access Control, CWE-285 Improper Authorization
 - A04 2021 Insecure Design: Insecure Direct Object Reference
 - A07 2021 Identification and Authentication Failures: CWE-287 Improper Authentication, CWE-613 Insufficient Session Expiration

-It is important to note that the company denied existence of any vulnerability.
+It is important to note that the **company denied existence** of any vulnerability.

 <!-- more -->